complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 We recommend following along using your own computer, so you should also [download and install Architect](https://networkcanvas.com/download.html).
 ## Overview

+Architect is a desktop application which runs on Windows, macOS, and Linux operating systems.
+The purpose of Architect is to provide a simple means for researchers to build Network Canvas interview protocols, without needing extensive technical knowledge.
+It aims to provide a visual and intuitive user interface, so that you can focus on the content of your interviews.
+You don't need to run Architect on the computer that you use to run Interviewer or Server, but you can if you wish.

 This tutorial will guide you through the process of creating a Network Canvas protocol using Architect.
 We will be rebuilding the sample protocol that is available to install within Interviewer, which was discussed extensively in the tutorial on [using Interviewer](../sample-interview.md).
 If you would like to download and open the finished protocol, you can do so [from here](../../protocols/Sample Protocol v1.netcanvas).

 ## Opening Architect

-Architect is a desktop application which runs on Windows, macOS, and Linux operating systems.
-You don't need to run Architect on the computer that you use to run Interviewer or Server, but you can if you wish.
-The purpose of Architect is to provide a simple means for reseachers to build Network Canvas interview protocols, without needing extensive technical knowledge.
-It aims to provide a visual and intuitive user interface, so that you can focus on the content of your interviews.

 {% include nc-image src="assets/img/architect-guide/start-screen.png" content="The Architect start screen" %}

-When opening Architect, you are greeted by the **start screen**.
-Like the start screen in Interviewer, there is a welcome panel that contains links to the project overview video and the documentation website, with other sections becoming available as needed.
-When opened for the first time, the Architect start screen presents two task options:

-1. Create a blank new protocol
+Upon opening Architect, you are greeted by the **start screen**.
+Like the start screen in Interviewer, you will see a welcome panel that contains links to the project overview video and the documentation website, with other sections becoming available as needed.
+When opened for the first time, the Architect start screen presents two task options: (1) create a blank new protocol, or (2) open an existing protocol from your computer.
-2. Open an existing one from the file browser

-We are going to start by creating a blank protocol, so click the "Create New Protocol" button within the tasks panel.
+In this tutorial we will be building a protocol from scratch, so we are going to start by creating a blank protocol.
+Click the "Create New Protocol" button within the tasks panel.
 Save the file with a name and location that you will be able to find later.

 | Key Concept: Network Canvas protocol files                          |
 | :----------------------------------------------------------- |